-Travel to the Absheron Peninsular and visit Yanardag Fire Mountain, also known as Burning Hill, where natural gas has been ablaze for hundreds of years and visit the Ateshgah Fire Temple.

-Zoroastrians from India travel thousands of kilometers to Ateshgah to worship the fire coming out of the earth.
+Travel to the Absheron Peninsula and visit Yanar Dag Fire Mountain, also known as Burning Hill, where natural gas has been ablaze for hundreds of years.
+You will also visit the Ateshgah Fire Temple.
+Zoroastrians from India travel thousands of kilometres to Ateshgah to worship the fire coming out of the earth.